pivotal/docs-tap/tas-migration/spring-service-registry.hbs.md

 # Migrate Spring Service Registry apps to Tanzu Application Platform

-This topic tells you how to migrate Spring Service Registry apps to Tanzu Application Platform (commonly known as TAP).
+This topic tells you how to migrate Spring Service Registry apps from Tanzu Application Service (commonly known as TAS) to Tanzu Application Platform (commonly known as TAP).
 This topic uses the sample [Greeter app](https://github.com/spring-cloud-services-samples/greeting/tree/main) in the procedures to illustrate how migration works.

-Tanzu Application Service (TAS) and Tanzu Application Platform can both provide apps with an implementation of the Service Discovery pattern.
+Tanzu Application Service and Tanzu Application Platform can both provide apps with an implementation of the Service Discovery pattern.
 You can migrate an app running on TAS with Spring Service Registry (SSR) to Tanzu Application Platform without changing the app code.

-At a high level, SSR on TAS and SSR on Tanzu Application Platform operate as follows:
+At a high level, SSR on Tanzu Application Service and SSR on Tanzu Application Platform operate as follows:

+- **For Tanzu Application Service:**

-- Creating a `service-registry` instance in a TAS space creates a `cf` app running a Eureka server.
+  Creating a `service-registry` instance in a TAS space creates a `cf` app running a Eureka server.

   TAS apps bound to this service instance are autowired with a Spring Cloud Netflix Eureka client configuration bean.
 The presence of the `VCAP_APPLICATION` environment variable triggers the bean to examine the `VCAP_SERVICES` environment variable to inject `eureka.client.*` properties into the app by using connection information in `VCAP_SERVICES`.

-- Tanzu Application Platform `EurekaServer` instances are Kubernetes custom resources.
+- **For Tanzu Application Platform:**

+  `EurekaServer` instances are Kubernetes custom resources.
 Each `EurekaServer` instance is reconciled into a Kubernetes deployment running a Eureka server with a bindable `Secret` object containing connection information for that Eureka server.